chickenbug/stitch-slack-pack/README.md

 * GroupsClass
 * UtilClass

-`SlackClass` contains all classes, however if needed the individual classes can be used modularly.
+`SlackClass` contains all classes, however if needed the individual classes can also be used modularly.

 The key components for the continuous integration are:
 * A github webhook called `runTests` that runs tests after every push and updates an atlas collection with the result